jcs/no_color/index.md

 [different way](#other)
 of disabling colored text output and some software has no way at all.

-Accepting the futility of trying to reverse this trend in 2017, an informal standard was proposed:
+Accepting the futility of trying to reverse this trend, an informal standard was proposed in 2017:

 > **Command-line software which adds ANSI color to its output by default should check for a `NO_COLOR` environment variable that, when present and not an empty